SergeiSkliar/CPlusPlusPrimersExercises/CPlusPlusPrimer_Lippman_Moo_Lajoie/chapter_10/10_2_2/answers 10.2.2.md

 fill_n(vec.begin(), 10, 0);
 ```
 _`reserve` only allocates memory, i.e. sets a `capacity` for a vector, but don't actually adds new elements.
 We can use either `resize` or `back_inserter`._

+Exercise 10.8: We said that algorithms do not change the size of the
+containers over which they operate.
+Why doesn’t the use of back_inserter
+invalidate this claim?

+_Because `back_inserter` is not an algorithm, but an iterator, which calls `push_back` member of `vector`.
+I.e. insertion of an element handled by the container's operation, not by the algorithm._